Ansh-Kushwaha/weather/README.md

 cd weather
 ```

-2. Create a file named `.env` in the root of the project and add your OpenWeatherMap API key as follows:
+2. Create a file named `.env` in the root of the project and add your Weather API key as follows:

 ```
 API_KEY=YOUR_WEATHER_API_KEY